About the Award

 Nominating Process: Nominations may be submitted by any individual or group.
 Self-nominations are accepted.

 Selection Process: Applications and all paperwork are handled through Walter Powell, Multi-Cultural School Community Administrator, and a selection committee.
 The award winner will be approved by the Foundation for Lincoln Public Schools.
 Nominations will be reviewed by the selection committee.
-The Leola Bullock Multicultural Award recipient will be announced at the Multicultural Fair in May.
+The Leola Bullock Multicultural Award recipient will be announced at the Equity in Action Institute in June.